-The beauty of a kettlebell lies in its simplicity.
+As with the best dumbbells, the beauty of a kettlebell lies in its simplicity.
 Who would have thought that a ball of cast iron with a single handle could provide so much benefit?
 You can swing and snatch a kettlebell for more power, raise and rotate a lighter bell for shoulder health, and use them instead of dumbbells for a new training stimulus.
 That’s why over the past decade, kettlebells have seen a resurgence in popularity with many health and fitness enthusiasts — from weekend warriors to athletes, and everyone in between.

-The Best Kettlebells
+The 13 Best Kettlebells of 2025

-- Best Kettlebell All-Around: Iron Bull Kettlebell
+- Best Kettlebell Overall: REP Fitness Kettlebell

-- Best Rubber Coated Kettlebells: Rogue Rubber Coated Kettlebells
+- Best Rubber-Coated Kettlebells: Rogue Rubber-Coated Kettlebells

 - Best Competition Kettlebell: Bells of Steel Competition Kettlebell

-- Best Kettlebell for Cardio: Bells of Steel Competition Kettlebell
+- Best Kettlebell for Cardio: Eleiko Kettlebell

 - Best Kettlebell on Amazon: Lifeline Kettlebell